-The following table summarizes the calculation of the relative voting control:
+The following table summarizes the calculation of the relative voting control at the time of the Recapitalization:

-Shares Per Share Fair Value Voting % Integrated shareholders pre-Recapitalization 9,530,379 \$ 0.20 1,903,464 43.3% Integrated options pre-Recapitalization 175,000 - 0.0% Warrant issued to MDB Capital Group 1,169,607 - 0.0% TheMaven Network, Inc. shareholders 12,517,152 \$ 0.20 2,500,000 56.7% Total fully diluted shares 23,392,138 4,403,464 100.0% Shares issued and outstanding 22,047,531
+Shares Per Share Fair Value Share Fair Value Integrated shareholders pre-Recapitalization 9,530,379 \$ 0.20 \$ 1,903,464 43.3% Integrated options pre-Recapitalization 175,000 - 0.0% Warrant issued to MDB Capital Group 1,169,607 - 0.0% TheMaven Network, Inc. shareholders 12,517,152 \$ 0.20 2,500,000 56.7% Total fully diluted shares 23,392,138 \$ 4,403,464 100.0% Shares issued and outstanding as of Closing 22,047,531

-In accordance with the Investment Banking Advisory Agreement more fully described in Note 11, Integrated issued warrants to MDB Capital Group, LLC to purchase 1,169,607 shares of Parent common stock.
+In accordance with the Investment Banking Advisory Agreement more fully described in Note 11 Related Parties, Integrated issued warrants to MDB Capital Group, LLC ("MDB") to purchase 1,169,607 shares of Parent common stock.
 The warrants have an exercise price of \$0.20 per share and expire on November 4, 2021.
 Integrated incurred transaction costs of \$921,698 consisting of \$744,105 for the fair value of warrants issued to MDB and \$177,593 in cash for legal and related transaction costs.
 The costs incurred by Integrated were recorded in financial statements of the Parent prior to Recapitalization and reduced the net monetary assets acquired.
-The aggregate intrinsic value of the warrants at March 31, 2017 is \$1,216,000.
+The aggregate intrinsic value of the warrants issued to MDB at June 30, 2017 is \$1,520,000.

 The Recapitalization resulted in the acquisition of gross assets of \$1,447,000 consisting primarily of cash and available for sale investment securities and the assumption of \$470,000 of liabilities.
-Included in the total liabilities assumed was 168 shares of Class G Preferred Stock, which is reported as a liability at aggregated liquidation value of \$168,496 because it is a redeemable instrument at the option of the holder (see Note 7).
+Included in the total liabilities assumed was 168 shares of Class G Preferred Stock, which is reported as a liability at aggregated liquidation value of \$168,496 because it is a redeemable instrument at the option of the holder (see Note 7 Redeemable Convertible Preferred Stock).

 Prior to the closing of the Recapitalization, the Subsidiary had received \$735,099 in multiple borrowings from Integrated on a note payable beginning on August 11, 2016 and ending on November 4, 2016.
+Integrated's Board of Directors structured the loan to the Subsidiary as a loan that was fully secured so that Integrated would receive cash at maturity of the loan if the negotiations did not result in the consummated Recapitalization transaction.
+If the loan was not repaid then the remedies in the event of default were to pursue (a) the personal guarantee and/or (b) the mortgaged real estate collateral.
+The loan was not secured by the intellectual property of theMaven, but there was a covenant that theMaven would not, without prior written consent, sell or assign the business or intellectual property.
+This negative covenant did not give Integrated control or rights other than as a creditor.
+The loan did not provide Integrated with an equity interest or other ownership or control rights in theMaven.
+The Note did not have any rights to conversion into equity in theMaven.
 The note payable was cancelled as part of the Recapitalization and the proceeds from the borrowing from Integrated is considered as cash received due to the Recapitalization in addition to the net assets acquired.
 Legal and transaction costs incurred by Subsidiary of \$50,000 related to the capital transaction were expensed and charged to General and Administrative expense in 2016.